Family Friendly Rides

 The Margaret River Ride, Australia

-The Margaret River Ride is on the top of my list of family-friendly riding experiences.
-The age limit is 12, and if you have children in their teens you literally can’t go wrong with this riding holiday.
-Your hosts, Paul and Fiona, have been making equine enthusiasts grin from ear to ear for the past ten years with their rides out of their Margaret River property, which is also a boutique vineyard.
-They have a mob of horses that will accommodate everyone from nervous riders to experienced riders.
-Paul and Fiona are all about having fun, and the globetrotters who have completed this ride never want to leave the beautiful property, and more importantly their horse, behind.
+If you have children in their teens, you literally can’t go wrong with this riding holiday.
+The age limit is 12 and host Paul and Fiona, have been making equine enthusiasts grin from ear to ear for nearly 15 years.
+Their Margaret River property is also a boutique vineyard, and they have a mob of home-bred, well-mannered horses that will accommodate everyone from nervous to experienced riders.
+Paul and Fiona are all about having fun, and the hundreds of globetrotters who have completed this ride never want to leave the beautiful property, and more importantly the wonderful horses, behind.

 As a family, you’ll enjoy never-ending beach canters, trying your hand at polocrosse and mounted games, riding along secluded bush tracks and discovering wide open pastures alive with native wildlife including large mobs of kangaroos, emus and red-tailed black cockatoos.
 Oh, and you get to try ‘glamping’, too!